 - Add the batter to the prepared muffin pan.

-- Sprinkle the tops of the muffins with remaining nuts.
+- Sprinkle the tops of the muffins with remaining 1/3 cup nuts.

 - Bake at 375 for 20 minutes or until toothpick inserted in the middle comes out clean.

-To freeze for later, wrap tightly in plastic wrap and store in freezer for up to 6 months.
+- To freeze for later, store in a zip-top bag for up to 6 months.
 To defrost, leave out overnight or microwave for 30 seconds to a minute.